meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/displaying-has-many-through.md

 end
 ```

 Notice that we can't just declare that our `User` `has_many :posts` because our `posts` table doesn't have a foreign key called `user_id`.
-Instead, we tell ActiveRecord to look through the `comments` table to figure out this association by declaring that our `User` `has_many "posts, through: :comments`.
+Instead, we tell Active Record to look through the `comments` table to figure out this association by declaring that our `User` `has_many "posts, through: :comments`.
 Now, instances of our `User` model respond to a method called `posts`.
 This will return a collection of posts that share a comment with the user.

 ## Displaying Comments on Our Posts